nodemcu/nodemcu-firmware/lua_examples/luaOTA/README.md

 -  `ssid` and `spwd`.
 The SSID of the Wifi service to connect to, together with its password.
 -  `server` and `port`.
 The name or IP address and port of the provisioning server.
 -  `secret`.
-A site-specific secret shared with the provsioning server for MD5-based signing of the protocol messages.
+A site-specific secret shared with the provisioning server for MD5-based signing of the protocol messages.
 -  `leave`.
 If true the STA service is left connected otherwise the wifi is shutdown
 -  `espip`,`gw`,`nm`,`ns`.
 These parameters are omitted if the ESP is using a DHCP